-The Game Over Room-

 - SCP-313.
 There's only a 1.5% chance of something going horribly wrong, but there's no chance of anything useful happening.

-- If you're using Windows, hit "Win + r" to bring up the run dialog.
+- There used to be these old tricks.
+In Windows, hit "Win + r" to bring up the run dialog.
 Once you've done that, type "format C:".
 You can get a similar effect on *NIX systems by typing "sudo rm -rf /".
 (In case you couldn't tell, this advice will wipe your hard drive.
-Do not do it.)
+Do not do it.).
+Or to delete "C:\Windows\System32", which wipes out most of Windows' system files.
+However, none of these actually work now.
+Windows will refuse to do so and informs the user either the drive is in use or it's a system folder and cannot be deleted.
+Linux throws an error on "sudo rm -rf /".
+However, nothing does stop you in Linux to delete one of the system root folders like "sudo rm -rf /opt"

 - Taken to the most literal extreme possible by the Deliverance Machine, a euthanasia device which asks the user a series of questions, ending with "If you press this button, you will receive a lethal injection and die in 15 seconds – Do you wish to proceed?"